mnot/redbot/README.rst

   AddHandler cgi-script .py
   DirectoryIndex webui.py

-If the directory is the root htdocs directory for your server "example.com", this will configure RED to be at the URI "http://example.com/".
+If the directory is the root directory for your server "example.com", this will configure RED to be at the URI "http://example.com/".

 red_style.css and jquery.js must be available at the same URI path as RED;